OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

+---
+title: Create an ASP.NET Office Add-in that uses single sign-on
+description:
+ms.date: 11/20/2017
+---

 # Create an ASP.NET Office Add-in that uses single sign-on

 When users are signed in to Office, your add-in can use the same credentials to permit users to access multiple applications without requiring them to sign in a second time.
 For an overview, see [Enable SSO in an Office Add-in](../../docs/develop/sso-in-office-add-ins.md).

 This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with ASP.NET, OWIN, and Microsoft Authentication Library (MSAL) for .NET.

+> [!NOTE]
-> **Note:** For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md).
+> For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md).

 ## Prerequisites

 * The latest available version of Visual Studio 2017 Preview.

+> [!NOTE]
->**Note:** The latest version of Visual Studio 2017 Preview is not currently compatible with the add-in manifest markup that is required for SSO.
+> The latest version of Visual Studio 2017 Preview is not currently compatible with the add-in manifest markup that is required for SSO.
 Details about how to work around this are provided in the following procedures.

 * Office 2016, Version 1708, build 8424.nnnn or later (the Office 365 subscription version, sometimes called “Click to Run”).
 You might need to be an Office Insider to get this version.
 For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1).